randallb15/All-Things-DSR/README.md

 np.random.choice(students, replace=False, size=len(students))
 ```
   **challenges**
-    - Sometimes students will explain that they don't want to work with another student.
+    - Sometimes students may express that they don't want to work with another student.
 Different instructors handle this differently, posting the proposed pairs/groups to the team allows feedback and maybe adjustments.
     - Different time zones and work/family schedules can make pair programming difficult for part-time cohorts.

     Ask instructor regarding: